XolioCore/LearningCSharp.App/NET.CSharp.Learning/Exam.md

 b) A switch construct must include a default switch section.

-The colon at the end of the case label is optional.
+c) The colon at the end of the case label is optional.

 #### 30. What is the purpose of a default case in a switch statement?